Towards Atoms of Large Language Models: Atom Theory

 \subsection{Atomic Inner Product}

-To better understand and define the representation of atoms in high-dimensional spaces, we require additional principles to determine the appropriate form of the inner product.
-To this end, we first introduce the definition of an inner product with the desired property.
+To better understand language-model representations and thereby define atoms within them, we require additional principles to specify an appropriate inner product.
+We therefore introduce an inner product with the desired properties.